Written by ASAP’s expert immigration lawyers · Updated

 Does the letter say that I can apply for asylum a different way?

-The letter says you are in a process called “expedited removal.”
-If you are in expedited removal, you can tell immigration officials that you are afraid to return to your country of origin and request a Credible Fear Interview.
+When someone is in “expedited removal” they are supposed to be able to tell immigration officials that they are afraid to return to their country of origin and request a Credible Fear Interview.
 This is the “credible fear screening process” referred to in the letter.
-People can be detained during this process.
+If they pass the Credible Fear Interview, they can then seek asylum in immigration court.
+People can be detained during this entire process.
+Read this resource for more information.

 What does the letter say about my work permit?